broadinstitute/imaging-backup-scripts/examples_aws_backup.md

-# Backing up projects on on S3 using aws_backup.sh
+# Backing up projects on S3 using aws_backup.sh

 The script `aws_backup.sh` expects the project directories to have a very specific structure.
 See the script documentation for details.